acpsz/mbio-challenge/README.md

 This folder has the implementation of the scenario "Validate the negative path of enquiring the highest price at Mercedes-Benz".
 This implementation was done using Playwright tool and Typescript language.
 The test is configured to run on Chrome (chromium) and Safari (webkit).

+A .csv file will be created on the TASK_2 folder, exporting the vehicle's VIN and Model.

 ### Requirements
 * npm
 * node ^20.10.0